williamwutq/game_HappyHex/README.md

 This section concerns about the launcher of the game, namely the window that shows up when you open the application.
 The current launcher consists of a main page, with buttons redirecting to pages for player log in, settings, graphics themes, and, of course, the game itself.
 Branches such as `gui` are dedicated to the improvements of user experience.
 The branch `fancy`, which is no longer in use, was typically used to add fancy graphics.<br/>
+7. <a name="develop--special-themes"><b>Special Themes</b></a>
+These are themes that could only be activated during certain days, such as Halloween, Independence Day, or Christmas.
+Some of them also serve as memorial to tragic events such as the September 11th attacks.
+These themes use the same injection interface as [SpecialModes](#develop--special-modes), and are packaged in the same `special` package.
+Dedicated branches would be `special` and sometimes `fancy`.
+Only Christmas theme is to be developed.<br/>

 ### Directions of Development
 The developing process are mainly separated into the following parts: